 Evenly divide the custard mixture and slowly pour over the bread making sure to soak as much of the bread as possible.

 Remove the leaves from a sprig of rosemary and sprinkle on top of the strata.
-Place both pans in the upper two cooking zones.
-Enter the Slow Cook settings and set to cook.
+Insert pans into your Suvie, input settings, and cook now or schedule.

 After the cook broil the strata for 6-8 minutes until the cheese is melted and the bits of bread sticking out are starting to brown.